-The Council will use its discretionary powers to consider individual cases in respect of children accommodated under a temporary/emergency arrangement, usually as a result of being at risk of becoming homeless.
-Travel assistance may be offered on a short-term basis where exceptional circumstances can be demonstrated.
+The Council will use its discretionary powers to consider individual cases in respect of children accommodated under a temporary/emergency arrangement.
+Travel assistance may be offered on a short-term basis where exceptional circumstances can be demonstrated, i.e. where families are forced to re-locate temporarily to alternative accommodation owing to circumstances outside their control.